rhasspy/rhasspy3/README.md

 Rhasspy focuses on:

-* Privacy - no data leaves your computer
+* Privacy - no data leaves your computer unless you want it to
 * Broad language support - more than just English
 * Customization - everything can be changed